 In selected patients, heart valve surgery can be performed using smaller, or minimally invasive, incisions.
 Smaller incisions may provide some benefit to patients.
 Preoperative studies, including a coronary angiography, echocardiography and, in many cases, chest CT (CAT) scan, help to determine which patients are candidates for minimally invasive surgery.
 These surgical approaches with small incisions also include use of the heart lung machine as do full sternotomy operations.

-For people who have been diagnosed with severe aortic stenosis and who are intermediate or greater-risk for open heart surgery, another option is available—transcatheter aortic valve replacement (TAVR).
+For people who have been diagnosed with severe aortic stenosis and who are moderate or greater-risk for open heart surgery, another option is available—transcatheter aortic valve replacement (TAVR).
 This procedure can also be referred to as transcatheter aortic valve implantation (TAVI).
 It is a less invasive procedure that does not require open heart surgery.

 This less invasive procedure is different than open heart surgery.
 TAVR uses a catheter to replace the heart valve instead of opening the chest and completely removing the diseased valve.

-The TAVR procedure can be performed through multiple approaches, however the most common approach is the transfemoral approach (through an incision in the leg).
+The TAVR procedure can be performed through multiple approaches, how the most common approach is the transfemoral approach (through an incision in the leg).
 Only a Heart Team can decide which approach is best, based on a person's medical condition and other factors.

 Please consult a Heart Team for more information on TAVR and its associated risks